How we store, use and protect your personal information

 If you would like any more information about how BrighHouse uses your personal information or would like to change your mind about receiving information from us please email us at firstname.lastname@example.org

 6. Credit Reference & Fraud Agencies

 We use information about you from credit-reference and fraud-prevention agencies.
 It is important that you provide us with accurate information.
-In order to prevent or detect fraud, the information provided in the application may be shared with fraud prevention agencies.
-We may also check your details with fraud prevention agencies and if you provide false or inaccurate information, or we suspect fraud, this information may be recorded.
+In order to prevent or detect fraud, the information provided in the application will be shared with fraud prevention agencies.
+We will also check your details with fraud prevention agencies and if you provide false or inaccurate information, or we suspect fraud, this information willbe recorded.
 Law enforcement agencies and HM Revenue & Customs may access and use this information.
-We and other organisations may also access and use this information, together with information from other sources – such as information in the public domain – to:
+We and other organisations will also access and use this information, together with information from other sources – such as information in the public domain – to: